-- Routines have health benefits, too; children in families with regular routines have fewer respiratory infections than those in routine-free homes.
+- Routines have health benefits too. children in families with regular routines have fewer respiratory infections than those in routine-free homes.
 This might be because routines contribute to healthy habits like washing hands.
-Routines might also help reduce stress, which can suppress the immune system.
+Routines might also help reduce stress, which improves health because stress can suppress the immune system.

 - They free up time for you to think about other things while you work.

 - Regular and consistent routines can help you feel like you’re doing a good job as a parent.